 You get up between four and four-thirty.
 Then you drink two or three glasses of water, turn to the mirror in your bathroom and scrape your tongue with a tongue scraper because toxins accumulate on the tongue.
 You brush our teeth and sit on a stool to clean yourself and shower.
 Relax.
 Sitting down is the safest way to shower.
 Many people die in the bathroom because they fall.
 You also can’t clean your feet nicely.
 So you relax, wash, and put a natural oil on your body and your face—your hair, your underarms, your genitals.

 At five we meet in the hall to chant and do a therapeutic dance, We do basically three types of dance which are supposed to cure certain diseases and remove certain inferiority complexes or superiority complexes.
 They build stamina and the different parts of your system are enhanced, energized..
-So for example, there’s called kaoshikii (link) (link) (link) It’s supposed to cure twenty-two different diseases.
+So for example, there’s called kaoshikii (Link) (Link) (Link) It’s supposed to cure twenty-two different diseases.

-Then there is this lalita mritya. (link).
-It was given by a queen mother named Parvati. the wife of the first grand master and guru, Shiva.
+Then there is this lalita mritya.
+(Link).
+It was given by a queen mother named Parvati. the wife of the first grandmaster and guru, Shiva.
 Parvati taught this special dance to be done before meditation, enabling the body to sit longer in meditation.

 Ah, that would be good

-When you want to sit motionless in meditation but your body is not prepared or warmed up, then it it’s very difficult.
+When you want to sit motionless in meditation but your body is not prepared or warmed up, then it’s very difficult.
 It hurts, the blood doesn’t circulate properly and you can’t concentrate.
 This dance loosens up tense muscles.
 It facilitates concentration, focus, blood circulation.
-The rhythmic thumping of your toes stimulates the pineal gland. (link) It’s a very rhythmic dance with many different rhythms.
+The rhythmic thumping of your toes stimulates the pineal gland.
+(Link) It’s a very rhythmic dance with many different rhythms.
 You move to the rhythm, raise your hands and express an idea.
 We usually use the technique of mental projection and visualization at the time of the dance.
-We know the meaning of that mantra we are chanting, babanam kevalam (link) This means love is all there is.
+We know the meaning of that mantra we are chanting, babanam kevalam (Link) This means love is all there is.
 Everywhere is love that’s all you have to think about.
 Nothing more.

-In fact, babalam kevalam has many, many tunes including a jazzy rhythm You can dance away a lot of bad feeling and negative vibrations that disturb the mind and prevent you from being happy.
+In fact, babalam kevalam has many, many tunes including a jazzy rhythm You can dance away a lot of bad feelings and negative vibrations that disturb the mind and prevent you from being happy.
 So we move and at that moment we forget all the negativity and feel ecstatic.

 After dancing for about 30 minutes, we sit comfortably in meditation.
 There are six lessons in having to do with liberating the mind from dullness or negativity and elevating it to perfect equilibrium.
 Each person knows what chakra to concentrate on, its particular sound and color.
 The chakra is the keyhole in the door of the mind, and the mantra is the key.
 The mantra is determined by a person’s vibrations, age and past life.
 We have a conversation between the practitioner and the guide, the acharya—a qualified, competent teacher who will give you the postures.
-He or she shows you your chakra, its sound the mantra connected to it and the mantra’s meaning.
+He or she shows you your chakra, the sound the mantra connected to it and the mantra’s meaning.
 That’s important.
 If you just repeat the mantra without knowing what it means, the result will be half-baked, While you think the mantra you coordinate it with your breathing and control your vital energy with your breath.
 We say, “As you think, so you’ll become.”